mrayhanpro/quizHub/README.md

 5. Get in touch section - Users can contact us with just their name and  an email.
 6. Get updates - After signing up the  users will be notified about their performances and platform features and so on.
 ## Note:
- on the very first release we have some mistakes.
-Please consider.
+ On the very first release we may have some unintentional mistakes.
+Please consider it.
 Have a wonderful life.